emanuelestea/Email-Validator/README.md

 For this reason, the validator reports whether an address is likely valid rather than guaranteeing that the mailbox exists.

+## AI-Assisted Development
+This project is also being developed with the support of AI tools, primarily ChatGPT, as a learning and experimentation aid.

+AI is currently used for:
+ - Brainstorming — exploring ideas, possible features, architecture choices and implementation approaches.
+ - Planning — breaking the project into smaller tasks and defining development milestones.
+ - Progress tracking — maintaining a development log to monitor the current state of the project, completed tasks and next steps.

 ## 🤝 Contributing

 Contributions, suggestions and bug reports are welcome.